|

 The Liquitex blue that comes in the set is Primary Blue and as you can see it is very close in color to Plaid FolkArt True Blue.

-True Blue is slightly more opaque while the Plaid FolkArt Cobalt Hue is much more so but is obviously not as close in color.
+True Blue is slightly more opaque while the Plaid FolkArt Cobalt Hue is much more so but is not as close in color.

 blue acrylic paint swatches, Liqiutex verses Plaid FolkArt